 $Random\ forests$ provide an improvement over bagged trees by a small tweak that decorrelates the trees.
 As with bagged trees, we build a number of decision trees on bootstrapped training samples.
 In other words, in building a random forest, at each split in the tree, the algorithm is not allowed to consider a majority of the predictors.

-The main difference between bagging and random forests is the chouce of predictor subset size m.
+The main difference between bagging and random forests is the choice of predictor subse